jorgeyza/kanban-task-manager/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 UI design by [Frontend Mentor](https://www.frontendmentor.io/)

 Web app for task management.
-Used PlanetScale for the database(MySQL-compatible).
+Used Supabase for the database(PostgreSQL).
 Users are able to:

 - See hover states for all interactive elements on the page
 - Create, read, update, and delete boards and tasks